pravindkk/SC2002-Hotel-Reservation-Payment-System/README.md

 ## How to run:
 1. Download all the relevant files (source code, interpreter, other relevant softwares)
 2. Open HRPS.java
-3. Run Java file in VSCode
+3. Run Java file in VSCode or any environment of your choice